dotnet/docs/docs/framework/wpf/graphics-multimedia/opacity-masks-overview.md

 ## Specifying Gradient Stops for an Opacity Mask
  In the previous example, the system-defined color <xref:System.Windows.Media.Colors.Black%2A> is used as the starting color of the gradient.
 Because all of the colors in the <xref:System.Windows.Media.Colors> class, except <xref:System.Windows.Media.Colors.Transparent%2A>, are fully opaque, they can be used to simply define a starting color for a gradient opacity mask.

- For additional control over alpha values when defining an opacity mask, you can specify the alpha channel of colors using [!INCLUDE[TLA#tla_argb](../../../../includes/tlasharptla-argb-md.md)] hexadecimal notation in markup or using the <xref:System.Windows.Media.Color.FromScRgb%2A?displayProperty=nameWithType> method.
+ For additional control over alpha values when defining an opacity mask, you can specify the alpha channel of colors using ARGB hexadecimal notation in markup or using the <xref:System.Windows.Media.Color.FromScRgb%2A?displayProperty=nameWithType> method.

 <a name="argbsyntax"></a>
 ### Specifying Color Opacity in "XAML"